jtownson/odyssey/README.md

   println(s"The public key reference for verification is $publicKeyRef")

-  // To send it somewhere else, we will serialize to JWS... val jws: String = vc.toJws.compactSerializion
+  // To send it somewhere else, we will serialize
+  // to JWS...
+  val jws: String = vc.toJws.compactSerializion.futureValue

   println("Generated JWS for wire transfer: ")
   println(jws)

-  // ... somewhere else, another app, another part of the system, we obtain the jws... val publicKeyResolver: PublicKeyResolver = (publicKeyRef: URL) =>
+  // ... somewhere else, another app, another part of the system, we obtain the jws... val publicKeyResolver: PublicKeyResolver = (publicKeyRef: URI) =>
     Future.successful(KeyFoo.getPublicKeyFromRef(publicKeyRef))
   val verifier = new Es256Verifier(publicKeyResolver)